 No. SGMA does not alter surface water rights or groundwater rights under common law or any provision of law that determines or grants surface water rights.
 Groundwater rights will continue to be subject to regulation under article 10, section 2, of the California Constitution.

-While the total cost is not yet known, implementing SGMA is not expected to be cheap.
-A GSA has the power to impose fees on landowners and pumpers within its jurisdiction, including, but not limited to, permit fees and fees on groundwater extraction to fund the costs of a groundwater sustainability program.
+To implement the Sustainable Groundwater Management Act (SGMA), a GSA has the power to impose fees on landowners and pumpers within its jurisdiction, including, but not limited to, permit fees and fees on groundwater extraction to fund the costs of a groundwater sustainability program.
 Costs include but are not limited to, preparation, adoption, and amendment of a groundwater sustainability plan, and investigations, inspections, compliance assistance, enforcement and program administration.
 GSAs in the Kaweah Subbasin have already been successful in obtaining grants to offset initial GSP development costs and will continue to pursue additional grant opportunities as they become available.

 The three GSAs within the Kaweah Subbasin all hold regular committee and board meetings which are open to the public.
 They each maintain their own websites which include important documents, information and current announcements, and maintain e-mail distribution lists for noticing of meetings, workshops and documents available for public comment.